 The perineal artery is a terminal branch of the internal pudendal artery, supplying blood to the perineal structures inferior to the pelvic diaphragm.
 It passes within the superficial perineal pouch towards the scrotum in the male and the labia majora in the female.

-Within the superficial perineal pouch, the perineal artery divides into two sets of arteries; transverse perineal, posterior scrotal in males, and labial arteries in females.
+Within the superficial perineal pouch, the perineal artery divides into two sets of arteries; transverse perineal artery, posterior scrotal arteries and artery of bulb of penis in males, and labial arteries and artery of bulb of vestibule in females.
 These branches supply various structures of the perineum, such as the perineal body, transverse perinei muscles and skin of the perineal region.